 Although smokers vary, as well as individual smoking techniques, smoking ribs at 250 degrees Fahrenheit for about four-and-a-half hours should do the trick.
 If you’re smoking a pork butt, a temperature of 225 degrees Fahrenheit for about eight hours is recommended.

 Charlie Vergos Rendezvous Famous Memphis Barbecue Dry Rub Seasoning

 Add this Memphis Barbecue dry rub seasoning to ribs, chicken, or sausages just before serving.
 It's the finishing touch that will elevate the flavor of your meat.

 In addition to the slow smoking technique, the use of a dry rub is crucial for Memphis-style barbeque.

 While most Memphians will not divulge their dry rub recipes, which vary greatly and incorporate a wide variety of ingredients, a true Memphis-style dry rub will be paprika-based and have a perfect combination of savory, sweet, and spicy flavors.
-The paprika and other spices give the smoked pork a rich, reddish color and provide enough flavor that barbeque sauce is often not needed.
+The paprika and other spices, such as black pepper, or brown sugar give the smoked pork a rich, reddish color and provide enough flavor that barbeque sauce is often not needed.